 Wiikwemkoong shelter in place lifted, suspect in custody

-Residents in the First Nation territory of Wiikwemkoong on Manitoulin Island are breathing a sigh of relief as police announce the emergency advisory has been lifted Wednesday afternoon.
+Residents in the unceded First Nation territory of Wiikwemkoong on Manitoulin Island are breathing a sigh of relief as police announce the emergency advisory has been lifted Wednesday afternoon after more than 24 hours of sheltering in place.

 Police say there is no further risk to public safety.

-Ontario Provincial Police say the shelter in place advisory is isolated to just Wiikwemkoong on Manitoulin Island after emergency and civil alerts sent out across the northeast caused confusion and worry.
+The incident began Tuesday morning when WTPS advised Wiikwemkoong Board of Education to place all its schools under a 'hold and secure' protocol due to an investigation in the community.

+About an hour later, an emergency alert went out to the northeast region telling residents to shelter in place, lock all windows and doors and report all suspicious people to police.
+It, along with a civil alert, caused confusion and worry in many nearby communities, such as Greater Sudbury and Sault Ste.
+Marie.

 OPP Sgt.
-Carlo Berardi told CTV News in a phone interview Wednesday morning, the threat of an "armed and dangerous" man is contained to the unceded First Nation territory.

-Berardi said the Alert Ready system does not allow police to send the warnings out to individual communities, which is why people off the island also received the alerts.
+Carlo told CTV News in a phone interview Wednesday morning the shelter in place was limited to Wiikwemkoong and the Alert Ready system does not allow police to send warnings out to individual communities, which is why people off of the island also received the alerts.

-As the shelter in place advisory continues Wednesday, Wiikwemkoong students are being given the day off from school.

-In an update posted online Tuesday night, Ogimaa (Chief) Rachel Manitowabi said the First Nation's council has endorsed Wiikwemkoong Board of Education's (WBE) recommendation for its students to take a mental health day as police continue their investigation.
+Most students were dismissed as usual Tuesday afternoon, with then exception of two areas where police were actively searching.

 The chief also explained the decision to dismiss students at the usual time on Tuesday.